MotorcyclesFebruary 19, 202611 min read

 • - Women's riding groups — Growing fast.
 Women-only poker runs are increasingly popular

-• - Veterans' groups — Combat Vets MC, Patriot Guard, and VFW-affiliated riders
+• - Veterans' groups — Combat Vets MC, Patriot Guard, and VFW-affiliated riders.
+Many of these groups organize charity poker runs to raise money for veteran causes

 • - Casual riders — People who ride recreationally and just want a fun group event